messiest/doodle-bot-learn/README.md

 As an early proof of concept, I implemented this model on the generation of "hand-written" digits that were trained using the MNIST data set.

-#### Tasks:
+#### Tasks
 1. Image importing and writing to S3.
-2. Sampling from image-net.org and writing to S3
+2. Sampling from image-net.org and writing to S3.
-3. Sampling existing images from S3 and writing to disk
+3. Sampling existing images from S3 and writing to disk.
+4. Build GAN model.
+5. Run on MNIST dataset.

 #### [WordNet](http://www.nltk.org/howto/wordnet.html)